 When rinsing the mill, we recommend diluting either HEAVYWEIGHT, a CFIA-approved heavy duty caustic cleaner, or WONDERSOL, a CFIA-approved medium duty multi-purpose alkaline cleaner, into the final warm water wash solution.
 Both are trusted highly effective solutions for removing grease, oil carbon and pitch from machinery and exterior surfaces, and both are ideally suited to hard water areas while having the minimum environmental impact.

 Typical Ball Mill MaintenanceTypically, operations that use a ball mill face a maintenance schedule that incorporates 3 different levels.
 They are:

 1. Minor Repair Work

 The nature of ball mill operations, with the near constant rotation of the mill cylinder despite its considerably heavy load, and the abrasive action that takes place inside, means that minor repair work is something that is regularly needed.
 Typically, such work involves cleaning the ball mill, checking the liner wear (replacing it if necessary), noting the wear and tear on gear teeth and checking for any cracks that might be developing.
 All in all, the process should be relatively quick and uncomplicated – though thoroughness is always essential.

 2. Essential Repair Work

 After a couple of years, your ball mill will need to have parts replaced.
-While these may relate to exterior and ancillary components, such as feeding parts, common interior parts to be replaced are small gear wheels and bearings.
+While these may relate to the exterior and ancillary components, such as feeding parts, common interior parts to be replaced are small gear wheels and bearings.
 Typically, larger aspects, like the large gear mechanisms and shafts should be carefully inspected after between 2 and 4 years.